nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

    - [Diamonds](https://stardewvalleywiki.com/Diamond), [Emeralds](https://stardewvalleywiki.com/Emerald), [Jade](https://stardewvalleywiki.com/Jade), and [Rubies](https://stardewvalleywiki.com/Ruby) for future [Skull Cavern](https://stardewvalleywiki.com/Skull_Cavern) trips
    - Consider keeping Ore and especially Coal.
 Spring 5 is heavily RNG-dependent and you may find yourself struggling to find [Resources](https://stardewvalleywiki.com/Category:Resources).
 Your decision will depend on how much risk you wish to take and what tomorrow's Luck will be.
    - Consider keeping items that don't sell for much (e.g., Wood).
 Gathering Wood at this point is Energy-intensive and time-consuming and each Wood only sells for 2g.
-   - Consider certain rare Artifacts like [Ancient Seed](https://stardewvalleywiki.com/Ancient_Seed) or other Artifacts that don't sell for much.
+   - Consider keeping certain rare Artifacts like [Ancient Seed](https://stardewvalleywiki.com/Ancient_Seed) or other Artifacts that don't sell for much.
 They can be used later to complete your Museum collection.
 7. If time allows, cut Weeds and Grass.
 8. Pass out.